Oxford-step-counter/DataSet/README.md

 # DataSet
-Data set used to tune the algorithm and validate it
+Data set used to tune the algorithm and validate it.

 ## Content

+* `optimisation` contains the data used to optimised the parameters of the algorithm
-* validation contains the traces used to validate the algorithm as implemented in the app
+* `validation` contains the traces used to validate the algorithm as implemented in the app

 ## License